 • Assumption changes.
 Actuarial assumption changes by CalPERS have a direct impact on the UAL.
 Such changes include life expectancy, salary increases, retirement age, etc. It is very unusual to see an assumption change that results in a decrease of the UAL.

 • Discount rate reduction.
 The discount rate is the minimum average rate of investment return that CalPERS must earn in order for the pension plan to be sufficiently funded to meet the future retirement benefits, holding all other assumptions unchanged.
 When the discount rate is reduced, which has been the trend for the last two decades, it results in future expected investment earnings to be lower, and that shortfall requires for an increase to pension contributions by the agencies and their employees.
-CalPERS has been gradually decreasing the discount rate from 8.75% in 1995 down to 7% in 2019 and is currently looking into lowering it even further.
+CalPERS has been gradually decreasing the discount rate from 8.75% in 1995 down to 6.8% in 2021.
+There are also further automatic discount rate reduction provisions built into CalPERS' policies.
 Every time the discount rate is reduced, the agencies have to make up the future investment income expectation reduction through higher contributions.

 While the Normal Cost can only be managed by your agency’s labor practices, there are multiple strategies to optimize the UAL costs.
 In our experience, most public agencies can find strategies that improve their pension payments situation – whether through lowering their overall interest costs or through modifying the annual payment requirements (and sometimes both).
 We have identified ten (10) such strategies.
 While not all strategies are the right fit for you, some likely are.
 As a part of our work, we do a comprehensive pension liability assessment to evaluate what strategies represent the best fit for your agency.
 In addition to addressing your existing UAL and the associated costs, we believe it is important for you to implement policies and practices that will help you minimize future UAL increases.